everestpipkin/tools-list/README.md

 *   [bitsy mixer template](https://github.com/moreelen/bitsy-mixer) - Hacks that extend the functionality of bitsy in various ways.
 *   [Flicksy](https://candle.itch.io/flicksy) - A tool for drawing and assembling graphical hypertext games - lets you import drawings!
 *   [Mosi](https://zenzoa.itch.io/mosi) - Similar to bitsy, but with more color & sound support, and more advanced scripting options.
-*   [Bravitzlana](http://bravitzlana.com/tutorial) - A tool for making small interactive scenes (3d! kind of) that you can share with people.
 *   [PuzzleScript](https://www.puzzlescript.net/) - An open source, HTML5 puzzle-game oriented editor.
 *   [Dungeonscript](http://dungeonscript.farbs.org/) - Puzzlescript, but first person
 *   [RPG Paper Maker](https://wano.itch.io/rpg-paper-maker) - An extremely cute jrpg-focused engine that lets you place flat sprites in a 3d world. (free, but $70 if you sell your game commercially)